lmbr-pip/github-contributions-script/README.md

 An example of calling GitHub's Search Issue API to pull contributions for a given list of contributors

-Exports list of merged PRs as a CSV file.
+Exports list of merged PRs or opened issues as a CSV file.

+Allows users to search by date range and tracked contributions by user, by repository or by team (a list of users).

 ## Getting Started